CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

 ## Estimated Timing: 30 minutes

-### Exercise 01: Azure Private Endpoint Setup for Secure MySQL Database Access

-In this lab, you'll create a private endpoint in Azure to securely connect to a MySQL database.
-This involves configuring the endpoint and connecting it to your database.
-You'll then use a command prompt to establish a secure connection to the Azure MySQL database.

 ### Task 1: Open the Azure portal

 1. On desktop Click on **Azure portal** shortcut